Optimizing Hyperparameters via Cuckoo Search Algorithm The intersection of Nature-Inspired Computing and Financial Security.

 Hyperparameter selection for machine learning models traditionally relies on Grid Search, which is computationally expensive and prone to local optima.
 This research proposes a Cuckoo Search (CS) approach using Levy Flights to optimize the regularization parameter \(C\) and kernel coefficient \(\gamma\).
-Preliminary results demonstrate a significant lift in PR-AUC for highly imbalanced credit card fraud datasets.
+Preliminary results demonstrate a significan t lift in PR-AUC and F1 - scorefor highly imbalanced credit card fraud datasets.

 | Model | F1-Score | PR-AUC |